microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

     ![Web application](images/application.png)

+## Clean up resources

+Since the lab uses multiple virtual machines and other resources, ensure you delete the resource group after the lab completion to avoid incurring charges.

 ## Summary

-Using VSTS and Azure, the web applications can be easily compiled and deployed to multiple target servers using Deployment Groups.
+Using Azure DevOps and Azure, the web applications can be easily compiled and deployed to multiple target servers using Deployment Groups.